Download your Free Guide

 Keep in mind though, that even though Baker's yeast is vegan, not all bread is suitable for vegans.

 I recommend to always check the ingredient list for milk or eggs before purchasing any bread or baked goods.
-Or you can check this list for the best vegan bread you can find on the market.

 Yes, Brewer's yeast is vegan.
 Just like the other strains of yeast discussed earlier, Brewer's yeast is usually made from S. cerevisiae.
 However, some breweries like to use different strains for different tastes and textures in their beer.